gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She frowned.
 "Is anything the matter?"

 "Of course not," I soothed.
-"I just...
-Well, I may have an answer to a question you asked me some days ago.
+"I just…  Well, I may have an answer to a question you asked me some days ago.
 But I would rather discuss it privately."

 When the drums on Palace Mount beat noon, my other guests straggled out in twos